Skip to Content

 With a huge yield, this recipe makes plenty of chicken to make tacos, quesadillas, nachos, enchiladas, or any dish you can think of.
 My Tex-Mex Chicken Pot Pie, for example, combines this leftover pulled chicken with corn, poblano, potatoes, Mexican crema, and cotija cheese with a refrigerated pie crust to make something special.

 All right, you get the point.
 The possibilities are endless.
+If you need a great drink pairing, aside from another cerveza, check out our sparkling citrus margaritas.

 You’ll find the printable recipe card below with notes about how to make Dutch oven pulled chicken with chicken breast instead of chicken thighs and other commonly asked questions.
 If you have a question about the recipe I haven’t covered, leave it in the comments below.